Caiit/NAO_Pilot/PROGRESS.md

 # day 9
 Started with camera input.
 Problems: the server on the robot is blocking: it waits for a new incoming message.
 This results in not sending the data immediately.
 The user has to press first a take picture then a show picture button, because the data needs to be obtained from the messages from the thread.
 Would be nice if a on data change for a queue exists.

+# day 10
+The camera input is fixed.
+When clicking the take picture button, a picture is shown.
+The server on the robot is now non-blocking.
+The app uses a handler and messages to handle the messages of the networkthread on the UI-thread (http://codetheory.in/android-handlers-runnables-loopers-messagequeue-handlerthread/).